-CSV ProcessorA connector for manipulating CSV files
+CSV EditorA connector for manipulating CSV files (formerly CSV Processor)

-When you create a CSV using the CSV Processor it will only be available to modify during the current workflow run.
+When you create a CSV using the CSV Editor it will only be available to modify during the current workflow run.
 If you want to use it across workflow runs, you need to export it to a persistent file at the end so it can be re-imported on the next run.
 The reason for this is that it allows for much larger CSV files to be created/processed using the connector than would normally be possible.

-Basic use of the CSV processor
+Basic use of the CSV Editor

-The first thing to do with the CSV processor is to create a new CSV or import an existing CSV for manipulation within the workflow.
+The first thing to do with the CSV Editor is to create a new CSV or import an existing CSV for manipulation within the workflow.
 The create CSV operations will return a unique ID which needs to be used in all other steps that want to manipulate the data within the CSV.
 Make sure that each subsequent CSV step you add to your workflow is connected up to the ID of the first create CSV step.